Ablikon/Endterm/end/01_social_network_realtime_analytics_solution.md

 ## Implementation Approach

-Rather than a risky "big bang" deployment, we'll implement the system through a measured, value-driven approach:
+Rather than a risky "big bang" deployment, I'll implement the system through a measured, value-driven approach:

 ### 1. Infrastructure Foundation

-We'll deploy the core technical components with appropriate scaling and redundancy:
+I'll deploy the core technical components with appropriate scaling and redundancy:

 - A three-node Kafka cluster with topics properly partitioned based on expected volume
 - Flink job managers and task managers with auto-scaling capabilities